yibo-geomatique/dashboard/index.md

 [Title]
 Suburban densification

-[Intro paragraphe ]
+[sous-titre ]
-Welcome to this portal dedicated to data-driven and science-based study of densification in suburban areas.
-We share with you questions related to suburban densification and how to build maps to answer them.
+science based and data-driven study of densification in suburban areas of 6 european cities : .

+[parag What is this? ]
+This is a collaborative dashboard aiming at sharing questions and concepts related to suburban densification, at building comparable maps to answer them.

+[parag Questions and concepts]

+What key questions need answers and what concepts can we use for that ?

+[parag Maps]

+Different data can contribute to a comparative study of suburban densification, provided specific skills to process these data and interpret them.

+Observing density and densification through buildings data :
+- _(names of maps or sets of maps, clicquable)_

+Understanding the context of densification through additional data :
+- _(names of maps or sets of maps, clicquable)_

+[parag bottom, who are we} ]
-Who are we : SUBDENSE is developed by 4 research teams in Germany, France and UK, with expertise ranging from ... to geodata processing.
+Subdense is developed by 4 research teams in Germany, France and UK, with expertise in geography, urban planning and geodata processing.
+It is funded by ORA 7th Call.

-Want to be involved?
-You can comment on our concepts definition, use our procedure and tools to produce your own piece of the puzzle and share it with others.

-Concepts

-What concepts exist to study suburban densification in Europe?

-(mettre ici le texte du wiki)

-Observing densification through Building Data only

-Building data can help us observe densification on the ground, provided specific skills to process these data and interpret the results.

-Building evolution on the city of Strasbourg (lien cliquable qui conduit à la carte avec une legende etc)

-…

-Understanding densification happening in a context

-SUBDENSE project : ..
+To know more about the project :